 The personal information that we process includes basic information such as your title, gender, name, nationality, who you work for, your job title and your relationship to another person.
 We also process your postal address, email address, phone and fax numbers.

 We may process some financial information about you, particularly related to making or receiving payments.
 We do not have any client accounts or trust accounts.

 We also process information you provide to us or we collect as part of our processes for accepting any new business, including arbitral and mediator appointments.

 We collect this information as part of our processes for accepting any new business (whether or not any particular business is eventually accepted) and which is necessary in the course of providing the services we offer or fulfilling our legal and regulatory obligations.
 This information could be about you and others.

 We also collect information about you when you give it to us, or allow others to give it to us, or we are given it by others in the course of fulfilling our professional obligations or for any other reason.
 We also may collect information about you from publicly available sources, such as public registers.

 We use personal information to perform professional service contracts, including the contracts we make or intend to make for professional services that we offer.

 We also use personal information to provide and improve the services we offer as a business, including collecting and processing the personal information of others as well as yourself on behalf of our clients or those who use of professional services.

 We also use personal information (i) to provide you with information you ask for; (ii) to manage and administer our relationship with you and our clients and those who use our professional services.

-Furthermore, we use personal information to fulfil all our legal, regulatory and risk management obligations.
+Furthermore, we use personal information to fulfill all our legal, regulatory and risk management obligations.